astropy/halotools/docs/quickstart_and_tutorials/tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial5.rst

 illustrates an example of a component model that depends on the results of some other, independently defined component model.

+There is also an IPython Notebook in the following location that can be used as a companion to the material in this section of the tutorial:

+    halotools/docs/notebooks/hod_modeling/hod_modeling_tutorial5.ipynb

+By following this tutorial together with this notebook, you can play around with your own variations of the models we'll build as you learn the basic syntax.
+The notebook also covers supplementary material that you may find clarifying, so we recommend that you read the notebook side by side with this documentation.

 Overview of the Example 5 HOD model
 ====================================